 - You Gotta Have Blue Hair: Oddly, Hoenn has a large number of important characters with blue, purple, and even silver hair - more so than most any other region.

 Tropes used in Omega Ruby and Alpha Sapphire

 - Abandoned Mine: Sea Mauville was an offshore rig for gold prospecting and energy research, and Mauville City, along with New Mauville, was the housing project intended to provide residence for the workers.
 The storage room contains an exorbitant stash of 12 Gold Nuggets (8 big, 4 small) and the Beedrillite.

-- The Ace: Lisia calls you this in all but title when you defeat her in a contest.
-Stating that you're superior to her, not just because you're a master at contests, but because you're also filling your Pokédex and taking on the Pokémon League.
+- The Ace: Lisia treats you like one when you defeat her in a contest, stating that you're superior to her because you're a master at contests, filling your Pokédex, and taking on the Pokémon League.

 - Achievements in Ignorance: Ironically, the villains in the game inadvertently achieve their stated goal, just on a much lesser scale.
 As Professor Birch tells you when he gives you the National Dex, the brief bout of extreme weather changes Hoenn's environment enough to make it far more favorable to Pokémon, proven by the fact that you can find far more species now using the PokéNav.